-The learning environment at GCU is truly student-centered, with services that support and empower students to explore ideas, solve problems, make decisions, and develop leadership skills.
+The learning environment at GCU is truly studentcentered, with services that support and empower students to explore ideas, solve problems, make decisions, and develop leadership skills.
 Classes are small and interactive, encouraging one-on-one communication between students and professors and affording numerous opportunities for joint scholarship and research.
 Georgian Court emphasizes the critical thinking and ethical leadership skills that graduates need to observe, analyze, compare, evaluate, and compete in an ever-changing world.

-To arrange a campus visit where you can meet with faculty and students, call the Office of Undergraduate Admissions at 732.987.2700.
-Visit GCU on the Web at georgian.edu or write to Georgian Court University, 900 Lakewood Avenue, Lakewood, NJ, 08701-2697.
+To arrange a campus visit where you can meet with faculty and students, call the Office of Undergraduate Admissions at 732-987-2700.
+Visit GCU at georgian.edu or write to Georgian Court University, 900 Lakewood Avenue, Lakewood, NJ, 08701-2697.